 An elevated flux state was observed around MJD~55560, previously attributed solely to intrinsic blazar activity.
-However, our re-analysis reveals substantial solar activity observable during this 20-days period, see Figure \ref{fig:crab_too}.
+However, our re-analysis reveals substantial solar activity observable during this 20-days period, see Figure \ref{fig:paperI} (top).
 If not properly accounted for, solar contamination can distort the blazar flux measurements and bias estimates of the magnification ratio.
-In this respect, the findings presented here are reliable, as we adopted the conservative approach of excluding data that could be affected by solar emission contamination.
+Our findings are robust in this regard, as we conservatively excluded data potentially affected by solar emission.

-\subsubsection{Reduced \Fermi-LAT exposure may hamper detection of leading flare component}
+\subsection{Reduced \Fermi-LAT exposure may hamper detection of leading flare component}

-A relatively bright flare peaking around MJD~55485 (2010-10-16), marked by the horizontal red line in Figure~\ref{fig:crab_too}, shows no corresponding lensed counterpart.
-Our re-analysis suggests that this flare may represent the delayed component of a gravitationally lensed flare that eluded detection.
-That earlier flare could have occurred 20~days earlier, when the LAT exposure (cyan shaded area) toward the blazar region dropped sharply due to a Crab Nebula ToO observation, operated during MJD~$55462.67 - 55469.66$ (green horizontal line, 2010-09-23 15:49:00 UTC to 2010-09-30 15:49:00 UTC).
-When the LC points (gray, adaptive binning) are shifted by $-$\tab~($-20.26$ days), assuming \magRatioG=1.0, to mimic a potential leading component (red points) of this flare, they are consistent with LAT flux limits.
-During that time, the only other \g-ray instrument in operation that could had detected the flare, the AGILE-Gamma-Ray Imaging Detector, was operating in spinning mode, observing only a fraction of the sky \citep{Agile_atel:2010}.
+A bright flare around MJD~55485 lacks a corresponding lensed counterpart (Figure~\ref{fig:paperI} top).
+Our re-analysis suggests it may be the delayed component of a flare that went undetected due to reduced LAT exposure 20 days earlier during a Crab Nebula ToO (MJD 55462.67–55469.66, green horizontal line).
+When shifting the LC (gray, adaptive binning) by $-$\tab~($-20.26$ days) assuming \magRatioG=1.0, the putative leading component (red) remains consistent with LAT upper limits.
+At that time, the only other \g-ray instrument in operation that could had detected the flare, the AGILE-Gamma-Ray Imaging Detector, was operating in spinning mode, observing only a fraction of the sky \citep{Agile_atel:2010}.